 The Company shall disseminate this Model using the procedures deemed most appropriate and effective for ensuring that all the persons and parties bound to comply herewith are fully informed of the contents hereof, it being understood that the provisions set forth herein must be complied with in strict accordance with general principles of loyalty, propriety and diligence inherent to all employment relationships underway with BSCCB.
+In this respect, BSCCB organises training activities aimed at disseminating the Model to all the addressees, as set forth below.

-BSCCB will not tolerate any behaviour in breach of the law and/or the provisions set forth in this Model and the Code of Business Conduct and Ethics, even if the said behaviour is engaged in with the intent of furthering Bsccb's interests or securing some benefit or gain for the Company.
+BSCCB will not tolerate any behaviour in breach of the law and/or the provisions set forth in this Model and the Code of Business Conduct and Ethics, even if the said behaviour is engaged in with the intent of furthering BSCCB's interests or securing some benefit or gain for the Company.